eanger/eggs/readme.md

 The field is grid-based and work is assigned by the control system and put into place by construction workers.
 Office workers have performance characteristics affected by environment that rakes in the money for the company.

+* Big empty space, with screen as view into it.
+* Different keys for different mouse tools: walls, desks, chairs, etc.
+* Click and drag to draw things.
+* Each clicked thing will put a new "tasks" into a queue, and workers will have to go make it.
+* Each thing will take time/materials to make, modulated by character skill (generated randomly?)
+* Start with a set of workers, but can buy/make more.
+* Set of workers that sit at desks and do work.
+Need food/orders/breaks/bathrooms/etc.
+* Make "rooms" from items in it?
+Are things rejected from rooms (ie bathrooms don't work if you have no privacy?)
+* Maybe like sim tower, but you have to build the tower and the workers?

 ## Scripting

 The goal is to make the engine in C++ (i.e. rendering, object interactions), but with behavior/logic implemented as python scripts.
 This should make game logic design much quicker, with the generic stuff (drawing and rendering) implemented in fast languages while the logic stuff can be handled in a more exploratory way.
 Hard-coding decisions into compiled logic might just obscure gameplay.